MarwanaMostafa/Smart-Agriculture/Models/README.md

        7. Perform real-time detection to check a large part of the farm if needed.
 # Project Structure
   ![Alt Text](Images/ProjectStructure.jpeg)
+# Back-End
+  Used Java and Spring Boot for building the back-end server using Spring Data and Spring REST to allow communication with the front-end
+# Front-End
+  Built-in Flutter and communicates with the back-end using RESTful APIs.
+# Database
+  Database used is Postgress and the database schema is generated using Spring Data model entities

 # This project was created by software engineers :

 ### Marwan Mostafa